Skip to main content

 Get a Fast, Fair Cash Offer

 If you and your spouse agree that selling is the right move, a cash offer can get you both to closure faster.
-Call Eugene Bay Area Home Buyers at 866-644-7386 for a confidential, no-obligation cash offer.
+Call Eugene Bay Area Home Buyers at (408) 717-4505 for a confidential, no-obligation cash offer.
 We work with divorce attorneys regularly and understand the sensitivity of these transactions.
+See how cash buyer offers are calculated if you want to understand the math first.

 Eugene Romberg